List of U.S. ballot initiatives to repeal LGBTQ anti-discrimination laws

-Ballot initiatives to repeal LGBTQ anti-discrimination laws in the United States (U.S.) have been a recurring political strategy aimed at overturning legal protections for LGBTQ individuals at the state and local levels from 1974–2018.
-Ballot initiative efforts to repeal anti-discrimination laws on the basis of sexual orientation or sexual preference lasted from 1974–2016, while ballot initiative efforts to repeal anti-discrimination laws on the bias or gender identity and/or gender expression or gender presentation lasted from 2002–2018.
-After 2018, there has been no ballot initiatives in the U.S. to repeal LGBTQ anti-discrimination laws.
+Ballot initiatives to repeal LGBTQ anti-discrimination laws in the United States have been a recurring political strategy aimed at overturning legal protections for LGBTQ individuals at the state and local levels from 1974–2018.
+Ballot initiative efforts to repeal anti-discrimination laws on the basis of sexual orientation or sexual preference lasted from 1974–2016, while ballot initiative efforts to repeal anti-discrimination laws on the basis of gender identity and/or gender expression or gender presentation lasted from 2002–2018.

 History

-Madison, Wisconsin, became the first jurisdiction in the United States to pass a sexual orientation nondiscrimination ordinance on March 6, 1972, which was enacted on April 10, 1972, protecting individuals from discrimination based on sexual orientation in employment, housing, and public accommodations.
+Madison, Wisconsin, became the first jurisdiction in the United States to pass a sexual orientation nondiscrimination ordinance on March 6, 1972, and it was enacted on April 10, 1972, protecting individuals from discrimination based on sexual orientation in employment, housing, and public accommodations.
 Jurisdictions in the United States began outlawing discrimination on the basis of sexual orientation in 1972, when East Lansing, Michigan, passed an ordinance forbidding discrimination based on "affectional or sexual preference".
 In response, opponents began organizing campaigns to place measures on their local ballots to repeal these anti-discrimination laws.
-The repeal movement found a national spokesperson in Anita Bryant, who helped found—and served as president of—Save Our Children.
-Save Our Children organized in Florida in 1977 in response to the passage by the Dade County Commission of an anti-discrimination ordinance.
+The repeal movement found a national spokesperson in Anita Bryant, who helped found—and served as president of—Save Our Children, which was organized in Florida in 1977 in response to the passage of an anti-discrimination ordinance by the Dade County Commission.
 Bryant's campaign was successful; the Miami-Dade ordinance was repealed by a greater than two-to-one margin.
 Repeal campaigns, building on this success, spread nationally and several other ordinances were repealed.
 In California in 1978, conservative state senator John Briggs sponsored Proposition 6, which would have barred gay and lesbian people from working in a public school.
 The defeat of this measure, and of an ordinance repeal measure in Seattle, Washington, the same day, stalled the momentum of the repeal forces.